Gianmarco9/ISA05/lab1/README.txt

 synth*.tcl:
-	GOAL: This script analyzes first the vhd files specified into the respective analyze_order*.do files, then elaborates the top entity and finally calls synth_clk.tcl giving a Null period clock to find the minimum period as the slack by synth_clk.tcl.
+	GOAL: This script analyzes first the vhd files specified into the respective analyze_order*.do files, then elaborates the top entity and finally calls recursively synth_clk.tcl giving as initial value a Null clock period to find the minimum period as the slack by synth_clk.tcl.
 		This slack is saved into min_clk_period.txt file.
 Furthermore save the area and timing reports, writes the sdf, verilog backannotation and sdc file.

 synth*_4.tcl: